 It doesn't always pan out that way.

+Some stocks weren't that lucky.
 More than a few actively traded companies fell every single trading day last week, and more often than not it happened without any material news.
 Investors just decided to move on, and the small daily downticks added up to double-digit percentage share-price declines.

 Ready for a bounce

 If you owned some of these losers, how about following the smart money into winners?